mutker/nvidiactl/ARCHITECTURE.md

 ## Version Control

 Package changes should:

 1. Be atomic and focused
 2. Include relevant test updates
 3. Maintain backward compatibility
 4. Document interface changes
 5. Update relevant documentation

+## Concurrency

+Safe concurrent programming is critical to the stability of this application.
+The following principles must be adhered to:

+1.  **Protect Shared State**: Any access to shared state that can be read and written by multiple goroutines must be protected by a mutex (`sync.Mutex` or `sync.RWMutex`).
+2.  **Use Appropriate Locks**: Use `sync.RWMutex` when a resource is read much more often than it is written to, allowing for concurrent reads.
+Use `sync.Mutex` for exclusive access.
+3.  **Consistent Locking**: Ensure that all access paths to a shared resource are protected by the same lock.
+4.  **Avoid Global State**: Minimize the use of global variables.
+When unavoidable, ensure they are protected by mutexes if accessed concurrently.